govertb/GPUGraphLayout/README.md

 * G.G.
 Brinkmann, [K.F.D.
 Rietveld](https://liacs.leidenuniv.nl/~rietveldkfd) and [F.W.
 Takes](https://liacs.leidenuniv.nl/~takesfw), [Exploiting GPUs for fast force-directed visualization of large-scale networks](https://dx.doi.org/10.1109/ICPP.2017.47), in Proceedings of the 46th International Conference on Parallel Processing (ICPP), pp. 382-391, 2017.

+#### Citing
+To cite this software, please use the aforementioned reference, or the `preferred-citation` section in [CITATION.cff](./CITATION.cff).
+The latter can be converted to the desired format using [various tools](https://github.com/citation-file-format/citation-file-format/tree/52647a247e9b1a5b04154934f39615b5ee8c4d65#tools-to-work-with-citationcff-files-wrench), or using the _Cite this repository_ button in the _About_ section of [this project's GitHub page](https://github.com/govertb/GPUGraphLayout).

 #### System Requirements

 A CUDA capable GPU.
 Currently only Linux is supported.